nanjalaruth/chipimputation_evaluate_chips/docs/installation.md

     * Runs locally and expects all software to be installed and available on the `PATH`.
 * `singularity`
     * A generic configuration profile to be used with [Singularity](http://singularity.lbl.gov/)
-    * Pulls software from singularity-hub
+    * Pulls software from quay.io
 * `test`
     * A profile with a complete configuration for automated testing
     * Includes links to test data so needs no other parameters